 Keith Lockhart

-When it came to playing serious music, he eventually realized that “I was a good pianist, as opposed to a great pianist.
-But I really wanted to perform.”
-One of his professors suggested that due to his analytical approach as a musician, he might want to consider conducting, and the idea took hold.
-After more studying, Lockhart eventually conducted the Pittsburgh Civic Orchestra, became assistant conductor of the Akron Symphony Orchestra, then in 1990 served as associate conductor of the Cincinnati Symphony and Pops orchestras.
-Three years after being hired to fill the shoes of John Williams at the Boston Pops, Lockhart also took on the duties as music director of the Utah Symphony Orchestra, but ended that professional relationship in 2009 in order to concentrate on the Pops.
-He defines his gig as “recreative artistry.”
-In other words, he takes material that was written by other people, then makes it work for new people.
+When it came to playing serious music, he eventually realized that “I was a good pianist, as opposed to a great pianist, but I really wanted to perform.”
+One of his professors suggested that, due to his analytical approach as a musician, he might want to consider conducting, and the idea took hold.
+After earning a master’s in orchestral conducting from Carnegie Mellon University in 1983, Lockhart conducted the Pittsburgh Civic Orchestra, became assistant conductor of the Akron Symphony Orchestra and, in 1990, was the associate conductor of the Cincinnati Symphony and Pops orchestras.
+In 1998, three years after moving to Boston to fill the shoes of John Williams at the Pops, he became music director of the Utah Symphony Orchestra, but he ended that relationship in 2009 to concentrate on his more prominent role in New England.
+He defines that role as “recreative artistry,” meaning that he takes material that was written by other people, then makes it work for new people.

-Once settled in Boston, Lockhart took the old Arthur Fiedler variety show formula – light classical at the start of a program, a concerto soloist after the first intermission, and a popular-current music mix after the second intermission – and made some improvements by adding a new breed of guest artists.
-Among the luminaries he’s had perform with the orchestra are: Amanda Palmer, Elvis Costello, James Taylor, Aerosmith, Bela Fleck, Steve Martin, Mariah Carey, and many more.
-Perhaps most important about Lockhart’s tenure in Boston is that the once diehard Mets fan has become a Red Sox fan.
+Once settled in Boston, Lockhart took Arthur Fiedler’s variety-show formula – light classical at the start of a program, a concerto soloist after the first intermission, and a popular-current music mix after the second intermission – and made some changes by adding a new breed of guest artists.
+Among the luminaries he’s had perform with the orchestra are Amanda Palmer, Elvis Costello, James Taylor, Aerosmith, Béla Fleck, Steve Martin and Mariah Carey.
+He’s led the Pops on 45 national tours and five international tours over the decades, but perhaps the most important thing about Lockhart’s tenure in Boston for many New Englanders is that the once diehard Mets fan has become a Red Sox fan.